Dental Rotations and Didactics

 About the rotation sites:

 Cambridge Health Alliance is a nationally recognized, award-winning healthcare system that serves the residents of Cambridge, Somerville and Boston's Metro-North region.
-It includes the Cambridge Hospital, Somerville Hospital, and Whidden Hospital campuses, more than 12 primary care practice clinics, the Cambridge Public Health Department, and the Alliance Foundation for Community Health.
+It includes Cambridge Hospital, Somerville Hospital and Everett Hospital, more than 12 primary care practice clinics, the Cambridge Public Health Department, and the Alliance Foundation for Community Health.

 The Alliance is a unique model that incorporates public health, clinical care, academics, and research.
 As an integrated system, it offers a wide variety of services including medical specialties, surgical specialties, obstetrics, and primary care for all ages.
 It also offers unique programs for multicultural populations and, through its Harvard-affiliated Department of Psychiatry, is a strong, regional provider of critical mental health services.